 - Over 60% of respondents are between the ages of 31-60 years old.

 - 92.66% of respondents own their home.

 - Some of the most frequent comments received across all neighborhoods relate to:

-- o Pickle ball courts
+- Pickle ball courts

-- Community gardens
+- o Community gardens

-- Dog park
+- o Dog park

 - o Access to and path along the river

-- Grocery store / farmers market
+- o Grocery store / farmers market

 - o Community pool / Recreation center